george-hawkins/japanese/tech.md

 I was looking for a tablet for e.g. consuming [Comprehensible Japanese](https://cijapanese.com/) content on the way into work or practicing stroke order with [Skritter](https://skritter.com/).

-Maybe a table with pen support is overkill for Skritter (one can just use ones fingers) but here's what I came up with...
+Maybe a table with pen support is overkill for Skritter (one can just use ones fingers) but below is what I came up with.

+**Update:** it turns out Skritter only has beta support for active styluses.

 Cheap-ish Samsung bundle
 ------------------------